 - 1 lb hot chicken Italian sausage (we buy this from Trader Joes, it is the casing so we cut the casing away and then cook just the sausage.)

-- 1 Cup lentils (any color will do, I like to use a mix between green and red)
+- 1 Cup lentils (any color will do, I like to use a mix of green and red)

 - 1 Onion (I use a large onion or 2 small onions, but if you’re not a fan of onions you can use 1 small onion)